solenn-tl/ontologie-peuplement/requetes/2_UPDATE_INITIAL_DATAS.md

 # Update inittial data
 These requests are used to complete the initial data created from sources.

-## 1. Property accounts and owners
+## 1. Property accounts and taxpayers
 ### 1.1.
 Add hasTime property to each Property Account using min and max time in its ArticleDeClassement
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>